 - Get started with U.S. Updated Demographics—Learn how to understand U.S. demographic data.
 The following tutorials are available in the series:

-- How to use and interpret U.S. Updated Demographics—Learn how to interpret and use the Updated Demographics dataset.
+- How to use and interpret U.S. Updated Demographics—Familiarize yourself with what is included in the Esri Updated Demographics dataset.
 The following tutorials are available in the series:

 - Use and interpret Esri Age Dependency Ratio data